OpenArabic/Annotation/workflow.md

 			* `git status` prints the current status of the repository on the screen, showing if there are any changes (new files, changed files, deleted files, etc.)
 			* `git pull origin master` pulls---or copies---updates from the online repository to your machine; run this command to ensure that you have the latest version on your machine.
 			* after you changed/added files, run `git add .` (period/punkt/point at the end); this command adds all new files to the repository.
 			* `git commit -m "MESSAGE"` saves the current status of the repository to the git versioning system; MESSAGE contains your own human readable description of what you have done.
-For example, if you finished tagging 3 volumes in the book that has 10, you can do `git commit -m "Finished tagging first 3 volumes"`.
+For example, if you finished tagging 3 volumes in the book that has 10, you can do `git commit -m "Finished tagging first 3 volumes of ZZZ"`, where `ZZZ` is the URI of the book you work on (please, include only the `DateAuthor.Title` part, i.e. if the complete URI is `0310Tabari.Tarikh.JK000157-ara1.mARkdown`, you should include only `0310Tabari.Tarikh`).
 These messages will be visible in github repository online and help tracking progress.
 Also, you can roll back to the committed stage, if something wrong goes with the repository.
 			* `git push origin master` will upload your changes to the online repository.
 If somebody else has already updated the same repository, you may need to run `git pull origin master` first.
 1. Clone repositories; either work with the texts of your interest, or with the ones that are assigned to you.
 3. Make sure that nobody else is editing the text that you chose; to avoid that keep me posted on text you are planning to work with. **NB**: if there is a file has one of the following extensions—`.inProgress`, `.completed`, `.mARkdown`, it means that somebody is working on that text!